 The wedding bells have rung, and the wedding you’ve been waiting for is fast approaching.
-Amidst the excitement, the list of questions seems endless: what dress to wear, what gifts to give, what accessories to include, and the big one — is it okay to wear white shoes to a wedding?
+Amidst the excitement, the list of questions seems endless: what dress to wear, what gifts to give, what accessories to include, and of course elephant in the room: the shoes color.

 According to tradition, wearing white shoes to weddings as a guest is always off-limits.
 As a guest, you should never wear shoes that resemble the bride’s dress to avoid upstaging her.

 On the bright side, you can pair some accessories such as customized enamel pin and unique custom belt buckles with a non-white dress and get away with it.
-Read on to learn if it is okay to wear white shoes to a wedding.
+Continue reading to be on the right side of weddings etiquette.

 Below are a couple of guidelines you should observe when wearing white shoes.